agrawal-neha/CoffeeMachine_SystemCoding/README.md

 1. CoffeeMachine:
    - number of outlets
    - inventory details
    - container in coffee machine for each ingredient that coffee machine supports
 APIs:
         - to fill all the ingredient container
         - to refill any given ingredient container
         - prepareBeverage
 2. Inventory:
-   -ingredients and their quantity available in inventory
+   - ingredients and their quantity available in inventory
    APIs:
       - to get the quantity of any ingredient present in inventory
       - to update quantity of any ingredient in the inventory
 3. IngredientContainer (a part of coffee machine)
    - max capacity of the ingredient containers
    - current quantity present in ingredient containers
    - indicators for each container which is ON when it is running low (Currently, set to 0, can be set to say <=10%)
    APIs:
         - to get capacity of the container for any ingredient
         - to get current quantity of the container for any ingredient